Culture of Brooklyn: Art

 The Brooklyn Museum, opened in 1897, the nation's second largest public art museum, includes in its permanent collection more than 1.5 million objects, from ancient Egyptian masterpieces to contemporary art.
 The Brooklyn Children's Museum, the world's first museum dedicated to children, opened in December 1899.
 The only such New York State institution accredited by the American Association of Museums, it is one of the few globally to have a permanent collection - 30,000+ cultural objects and natural history specimens.

+Grimanesa Amorós, Hedera, Prospect Park, Brooklyn, 2018.

 BRIC Arts' Rotunda Gallery, founded in 1981, is the oldest not-for-profit gallery dedicated to presenting contemporary art work by artists who are from, live, or work in the borough.